srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 What can we achieve with this new school of thought that we couldn't before?

 Some crypto evangelists would answer this by saying "[It can make you rich!](https://cryptopotato.com/this-cryptopunk-nft-was-bought-for-15k-in-2018-now-sold-for-8-million/)".
-There is some truth to that, but it's a very twisted statement that conceals more than it shows.
+There is a nugget of truth in that, but it's a very twisted statement that conceals more than it shows.
 We've to realize that this value doesn't come from nowhere.
 For you to have gained in this flaky landscape, several others had to lose.
 And if general probability theory is anything to go by, you're more likely to find yourself in the losing lot.